Reparametrization Invariance and Some of the Key Properties of Physical Systems: The Relativistic Particle

 Quantization can proceed by using either (\ref{eq:h(x,p)-newtonian-limit}) or (\ref{eq:h-in-T*M}) for the non-relativistic Schrodinger equation.
 Based on the corresponding Schrodinger's equation, as discussed in the main text, the standard Newtonian-time quantum mechanics and its interpretations follows naturally.
 As discussed earlier, in the coordinate-time parametrization, the Newtonian-time quantum mechanics is trivially consistent with extended Hamiltonian formalism using $\boldsymbol{H}=h-cp^{0}=0$ along with the extended Poisson bracket.

 An interesting question is what parametrization, within the extended Hamiltonian formalism, would $\boldsymbol{H}=1-cp_{0}/h$ correspond to, and what is the extended Hamiltonian that corresponds to the proper-time parametrization?
-Before we consider these options let us do the proper-time parametrization case in Lagrangian formulation.
+Before we consider these options let us go over the proper-time parametrization case in the Lagrangian formulation.

-\subsection{Proper-time parametrization}
+\subsection{Proper-Time Parametrization}

-\subsubsection{Lagrangian formulation}
+\subsubsection{Lagrangian Formulation}

 In proper-time parametrization ($d\lambda=d\tau=ds/c,\:u^{\mu}=dx^{\mu}/d\tau, \:\sqrt{-g_{\mu\nu}u^{\mu}u^{\nu}}=c$):